atticusbaker/atticusbaker.github.io/index.md

     - Developed tools and methods to improve the quality of published marine geophysical data.

 ## Map of my School
+This is a map of Main Campus at CU Boulder.
+This is where I spend most of my time as a student, earning my degrees in Geophysics and Geography.
+The significance of this map shows my commitment to this school, and the many wonderful opportunities that it offers me, as well as some killer views of the mountains.
 <embed type="text/html" src="cub_abaker.html" width="600" height="600">

 ## About Me